 For all of our workshops, introductory lecture material will cover normal cellular and molecular biology, including cell division, cell death, gene structure/regulation, protein structure/function, post-translational modifications and signal transduction.
 Once this foundation is established, the content of the four courses will diverge to cover the individual topics.

 To conclude the class, students will use their new knowledge and conduct independent computer research on a gene of their choosing.
 In general, students will investigate the normal function of their gene and the role of their gene in the development of disease, and then investigate and/or hypothesize how this knowledge could be used by researchers to rationally design the next generation of therapies.
 Instructors guide the students through this process, but in order to foster a spirit of discovery the students are purposefully given considerable leeway to choose their own direction and area of emphasis.

-Throughout the class there will be a heavy emphasis on how to identify, analyze and solve problems using the scientific method, and learning how these skills translate into diverse professions within the field of biomedicine.
+Throughout the workshops there will be a heavy emphasis on how to identify, analyze and solve problems using the scientific method, and learning how these skills translate into diverse professions within the field of biomedicine.